 Contemporary ceramics, innovative pottery and ceramics, céramique nouveau, avant garde and cutting edge ceramic design and techniques are featured in this post.
-Add in modernist, postmodern and abstract and that pretty much covers the spectrum of styles on display.
+Add in modernist, postmodern, abstract, la cerámica contemporánea and zeitgenössische keramik and that will cover most of the spectrum of styles on display.
 Its always refreshing to see artists take risks and successfully create new innovations or invent new interpretations of particular styles.

 This post will be updated on a weekly basis.

 ” Between the moment of seeing something and the sense we then make of it lies a place of questioning.
 For me it is the most alive place in our consciousness, bringing the unconscious to life through processes of emotional recognition and rationalizing our references.
 My work takes the energy of polarities, formal contradictions, impacts and merging as the beginning of a journey to this place.” – Jonathan Middlemiss

 Minoan pottery vessel – 1800 – 1700 BC

 A jug with a contemporary, modernist appearance and in its time would probably have been regarded as contemporary.
 Sea life imagery was popular with the Minoan’s for pottery decoration which most likely explains the flowing, fluid style.